3-leaves-grass/MGTV-MLT/README.md

 2. **chrF++ (fine-grained semantic metric)：**
    Gemini leads the macro average (49.33), followed by Mango-MT (48.23), DeepSeek (47.89) and GPT (47.21).
 Our model matches or outperforms commercial models across multiple languages.

+# License
+This framework is licensed under the Apache License (Version 2.0).
+For models and datasets, please refer to the original resource page and follow the corresponding License.